-SEPA unifies and harmonises domestic and cross-border funds transfers in European countries — not just EU members but also other countries on the continent.
-It aimed to create an environment where payment systems are subject to general rules and standards for the compatibility of transactions.
+SEPA unifies and harmonises domestic and cross-border funds transfers in European countries, not just EU members but also other countries on the continent.
+It aimed to create an environment in which payment systems are subject to general rules and standards to ensure transaction compatibility.

-To use the services in the system, the consumer needs to have a bank account at any of the European banks, with which direct operations, replenishment and withdrawal of funds will be carried out.
-It does not matter in what currency the payer's current account is opened since there is a mechanism for countries outside the Eurozone to convert the national currency into euros.
+To use the services in the system, the consumer needs to have a bank account with any European bank, through which direct operations, replenishment, and withdrawal of funds will be carried out.
+SEPA payments are made in euros.
+A payer may fund the transfer from a non-euro account if their bank or payment provider supports currency conversion, but the SEPA transfer itself is processed in euros.

 Making SEPA transfers is quite simple.
 Here's a brief step-by-step guide: